Lytol/blobber/README.md

 Blobber
 =======

-An ORM-like abstraction layer for CRUDing objects to any db supporting the memcached protocol (memcachedb, Tokyo Tyrant, etc)
+An abstraction layer for CRUDing objects to any key/value storage supporting the memcached protocol (memcachedb, Tokyo Tyrant, etc)

 Installation